Back to top

 Step 3: Organise an income and asset assessment

-You’ll also need to arrange an income and asset assessment to calculate how much you can afford to contribute towards the cost of your aged care services.
-The Government then uses this to determine how much funding you receive for care services.
+You’ll need to complete an income and asset assessment to work out how much you can contribute to your aged care costs.
+The Government will then determine how much funding you’ll receive.

-Depending on the type of aged care service you are looking for, your income and asset assessment will be conducted by either Services Australia or The Department of Veteran Affairs (DVA).
+Depending on the type of aged care service you need, your assessment will be done by either Services Australia or The Department of Veteran Affairs (DVA).

 Step 4: Get your assessment outcome

-• Which Government-funded aged care services you’ve been approved for
+• The Government-funded aged care services you’ve been approved for

 Note: You only have 56 days to choose a service provider once you’re allocated your package.